Tejanshu9/Coding-Solutions-Repository/README.md

 Contribute: Contributions and suggestions are welcome.
 Please use issues and pull requests to provide feedback.
 # Contribution

-Commit Regularly: Solutions are updated regularly to reflect ongoing progress.
-Commits: Commits will include problem identifiers but may not have detailed descriptions.
+Commit Regularly: Solutions are updated regularly to reflect ongoing progress and Commits will include problem identifiers but may not have detailed descriptions.
 # Contact
 For any questions or suggestions, please reach out via GitHub Issues or email.